Fighting Chronic Inflammation by Eating More of These Superfoods…

 Kelp contains a complex carbohydrate called fucoidan as well as chlorophyll, which have anti-inflammatory properties.
 When choosing sea vegetables like kelp for a snack, be aware that, like fish, they can accumulate toxins from the water in which they grow.
 Always choose sea vegetables that come from unpolluted waters.

 Kefir, sauerkraut, kimchi and other fermented foods are rich in friendly bacteria known as probiotics.
 These good bacteria influence your health in numerous beneficial ways, one of them being to help curb systemic inflammation.
 One recent study found that people with inflammatory conditions like ulcerative colitis had lower levels of inflammation after taking a probiotic supplement for 8 weeks.
 Even healthy people who took probiotics had a reduction in inflammation compared to those taking a placebo.[ix]

 This tropical fruit contains the enzymes papain and chymopapain, which help lower inflammation.
 In addition, it’s a rich source of antioxidants like vitamin C, vitamin E and beta-carotene, which also have anti-inflammatory effects.

 10. Green Tea

-In addition to adding these top foods that fight inflammation to your diet, you can also make sure you’re consuming The Top 12 Anti-Inflammatory Ingredients.
-These ingredients are some of the most powerful, safest, and most effective pain relievers in the world.
-By feeding your body with the inflammation-fighting foods noted above and the 12 most effective inflammation-fighting natural ingredients below, you’ll give your body a powerful and proven one-two punch against inflammation and pain…
+In addition to adding these top foods that fight inflammation to your routine, you can also make sure you’re consuming The Top 12 Anti-Inflammatory Ingredients.
+These ingredients are some of the most powerful, safest, and most relievers in the world.
+By feeding your body with the inflammation-fighting foods noted above and the 12 most effective inflammation-fighting natural ingredients below, you’ll give your body a powerful and proven one-two punch against inflammation…

 Written By: Updated: March 12,2012